 Go-Givers helps primary school children become caring, concerned citizens.
 It gives them the skills and confidence to make a positive contribution to their communities.

 We give children the confidence to take action on issues that really matter to them.
+We help them build character, explore British values and learn about how our society works so they can take their full part in it.

 The Go-Givers outreach programme provides targeted support and training to schools from experienced teachers, ensuring the website is used to its fullest.